About this listing

 In this modern era of hyper technology the smart phones enabled with Apple Maps and or (website hidden) Maps seem to direct guests almost effortlessly from wherever they are coming from.
 If you like I can go back to the traditional odometer and "third sugar maple tree from the fork in the road" method.

-If you are truly coming from our local airport in Burlington, Vermont you are going to have to either arrange for someone to pick you up, or rent a vehicle.
+If you are coming from our local airport in Burlington, Vermont you are going to have to either arrange for someone to pick you up, or rent a vehicle.

 Other Things to Note